arsanchai-su/microplastic-detection-app/README.md

-# microplastic-detection by using YOLO
+# Microplastic-detection by using YOLO

 ## Object detection model